4 large hard-boiled EGGS, peeled

 Bacon bits, finely chopped carrots, finely chopped cucumber

 1.)
-CUT a small X in the larger end of each egg; INSERT a thin bread or pretzel stick, being careful not to split the egg.
+CUT a small X in the larger end of each egg; INSERT a thin pretzel, celery or carrot stick; being careful not to split the egg.

 2.)
 SERVE the Eggpops with your choice of dip and favorite toppers.